 Degree-seeking students must have continuous enrollment through the semester in which they graduate.
-Enrollment may be achieved by registering for courses, including research, or by registering as Thesis-Only or Graduate Fee.
-Bowman Gray PhD students must be registered for at least half-time in order to be considered continuously enrolled.
-Bowman Gray MS students should consult the Part-time Registration Policy for Continuing Master's Students in the section on Academics & Coursework Policies for additional information on ensuring continuous enrollment.
+Continuous enrollment may be achieved by registering for courses, including research, internship, or project hours, or by registering as Thesis-Only or Graduate Fee as outlined in the previous section under the definitions for Full- or Part-time status.
+Bowman Gray MS students should also consult the Registration Policy for Continuing Master's Students in the section on Academics & Coursework Policies for additional information on Bowman Gray registration policies.